 Gene Zema, Architect, Craftsman.
 Grant Hildebrand, UW Press, 2011.
 Mr. Zema died at age 95 on October 9, 2021, at his home on Whidbey Island.

 HistoryLink Essay #9383, “Paul Thiry”, by Marga Rose Hancock, April 10, 2010.

 Lecture notes: “Modern architecture in Seattle,” Prof. Jeffrey Karl Ochsner, Seattle Public Library, April 21, 2012.

 “Modernism 101.”
-Documentation and Conservation of the Modern Movement, Western Washington.
+Essay on the webpage of Documentation and Conservation of the Modern Movement, Western Washington.
 (DoCoMoMoWeWa)

 Shaping Seattle Architecture: A Historical Guide to the Architects.
 Jeffrey Karl Ochsner, editor, University of Washington Press, 1994.
 Essays on Paul Hayden Kirk and Paul Thiry.

 “The Architecture.”
 University Unitarian Church, Seattle.
 In revising its website in 2013, UUC has unfortunately taken down the extensive info about the church’s architecture, which I originally referenced for the writing of this blog post.
 Some of the church architecture info is on the webpage of Docomomo-WeWa in the essay”Modernism 101.”

 Photo credits for this article: all photos by Valarie.